eza-community/eza/README.md

 <h1>Command-line options</h1>
 </a>

 eza’s options are almost, but not quite, entirely unlike `ls`’s.
+Quick overview:

 ## Display options